adnan-halilovic/prisma-mysql-many-to-many/README.md

-# prisma-mysql-many-to-many
-Prisma Many To Many Relationships Tutorial
+# Prisma Many To Many Relationships Tutorial

+You can watch video tutorial about this topic here: https://youtu.be/URbFcrDBROk

+Thanks for watching!